 Normally, all functions accepting a JSON value as an argument will manage the reference, i.e. increase and decrease the reference count as needed.
 However, some functions steal the reference, i.e. they have the same result as if the user called json_decref() on the argument right after calling the function.
-These are usually convenience functions for adding new references to containers and not to worry about the reference count.
+These functions are suffixed with new or have new somewhere in their name.